hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Cycle.md

 Let's turn on Factory's trace function and see what we get.
 (Trace was edited for clarity.)
 ```
-Container.cycleDemo
+0: Container.cycleDemo = CycleDemo N:105553131389696
-    Container.aService
+1:     Container.aService = AServiceType N:105553119821680
-        Container.implementsAB
-            Container.networkService = NetworkService 105553165679776
-        Container.implementsAB = AServiceType & BServiceType 105553165679456
+2:         Container.implementsAB = AServiceType & BServiceType N:105553119821680
-    Container.aService = AServiceType 105553165679456
+3:             Container.networkService = NetworkService N:105553119770688
-    Container.bService
+1:     Container.bService = BServiceType N:105553119821680
-        Container.implementsAB = AServiceType & BServiceType 105553165679456
+2:         Container.implementsAB = AServiceType & BServiceType C:105553119821680
-    Container.bService = BServiceType 105553165679456
-Container.cycleDemo = CycleDemo 105553152132608
 ```
 Again, cycleDemo wants an aService from implementsAB, which wants a networkService.
-That's returned, and so an initialized ImplementsAB is returned, and finally aService is returned.
-Now cycleDemo wants an bService from implementsAB.
+That's created and returned, and now cycleDemo wants an bService from implementsAB.

-But implementsAB was cached in the graph scope, and so the same instance (105553165679456) is returned (and which is why we don't see networkService resolved again).
+But implementsAB was cached in the graph scope, and so the same instance (105553119821680) is returned (and which is why we don't see networkService resolved again).

-And now, finally, Swift can return a fully initialized isntance of CycleDemo.
+And with that Swift provides us with a fully initialized isntance of CycleDemo and its dependencies.

 That's a resolution cycle.

-You ask for a dependency, and in the process it asks for it's dependencies, and so on, until everyone has what it needs to do its job.
+You ask for a dependency, and in the process it asks for its dependencies, and so on, until everyone has what it needs to do its job.

 When the initial result is returned that resolution cycle is over.